 - Remove watches and jewelry before class, including rings, earrings, necklaces, bracelets and similar items that can cause injuries to you or others.

 - Always notify your instructor ahead of time if you must leave early.
-If you must leave the studio during class at any time for any reason (bathroom, drink, etc.) it is essential that you alert the instructor or another student first so that he or she knows what’s happened to you and that you’re okay.
+If you must leave during class at any time for any reason (bathroom, drink, etc.) it is essential that you alert the instructor or another student first so that he or she knows what’s happened to you and that you’re okay.

 - In martial arts and tai chi classes, newer students should line up behind more experienced students to better learn from their example and as a traditional gesture of respect.